Donegal Community Stadium

 The Donegal Community Stadium is a stalled construction project in Stranorlar, Ireland.
-The stadium was initially intended to have a capacity of 6,800 spectators, and proposed as an association football venue to replace Finn Park as the home stadium of Finn Harps F.C.
-Planning permission was granted in June 2007, and ground breaking was started in May 2008.
+The stadium was initially intended to have a capacity of 6,600 spectators, and proposed as an association football venue to replace Finn Park as the home stadium of Finn Harps F.C.
+In March 2005, planning permission was granted, with the project breaking ground on 12 May 2008.

+However, the end of the Celtic Tiger brought an economic recession and the project stalled.
+Legal and tax issues delayed further construction work until 2011.
+By August 2011, work on the site had restarted.
 After intermediate delays, work recommenced in late 2011 with foundations in place.
-The project was again delayed in October 2012, with "minimal work" undertaken between 2014 and 2020, pending €6.7 million in additional government funding.
+The project was again delayed in October 2012, with "minimal work" undertaken between 2014 and 2024, pending additional funding.
 In April 2021, a "provisional allocation" of government funding was reportedly announced.
-By May 2022, the development plans were further revised and scaled-back to account for inflation and concerns that "prices for building works have rapidly risen [in 2022]".
-This scaled-back proposal was reportedly given the "green light" in August 2022.
+By May 2022, the development plans were further revised and scaled-back to account for inflation and the increased cost of building works and materials.
+While this scaled-back proposal was reportedly given the "green light" in August 2022, a "revised 5,500-capacity stadium" was still pending funding as of February 2024.
+An updated planning submission, with yet further changes, was lodged in December 2024.

 History

-Initial plans (2007)
+Initial proposal (2005)

-Initial drawings had the stadium planned as a 7,000 seater stadium, but minor changes were made to make it a 6,600 all-seat stadium.
-While planning permission was granted in 2007 and ground was broken in 2008, it wasn't until 2014 that significant building work was undertaken on site.
-Some of these delays were due to financial reasons, as a decline in property values mean that the new stadium was more dependent on state funding.
+Talks over a new stadium for Finn Harps began in late 2004.
+Initial drawings had the stadium planned as a 7,000 seater stadium, but these were subsequently revised to a planned 6,600 all-seat stadium.
+Stadium plans were confirmed and backed by the club's shareholders on 31 January 2005.
+Planning permission was granted in March 2005, a public tender process completed in 2006 but government funding approval was not granted until April 2007.
+Although ground was eventually broken on 12 May 2008, delays to the transfer of land, lease arrangements and draw down of funding meant that an extension to planning permission was sought in February 2010.
+A two year extension was approved but by August 2012 only the foundations of the main stand had been completed and a further extension was sought.
+Reasons given for the delay included further land transfer issues and government funding availability due to the economic situation.
+While this extension was granted it wasn't until 2014 that significant building work was undertaken on site.
+Some of these delays were due to financial reasons, as a decline in property values meant that the new stadium was more dependent on state funding.